eightfilms/kickstark/README.md

 In this repo I made a small change to `Makefile` to enforce usage of `@pytest.mark.asyncio` and `@pytest.asyncio.fixture` to suppress warnings regarding pytest-asyncio usage.

+The tests mostly test the happy paths and only a few unhappy paths.
+There could definitely be more work done on testing the unhappy paths.

 `test  :; pytest tests/ --asyncio-mode=strict`

 Run tests: